pyohio/Conference-Documentation/volunteer_instructions/presentation_assistant.md

 tips from AV:

+Presentation assistant should use a mic any time they are addressing the room, not just for things that are to be recoreded.
+The more audio the sound board operator has to work with the better.

 Try to do things in this order:

 1. Get the mic on the presenter asap.
 The sooner it is on them, the